harshad8782/Zidio-Job-Portal/README.md

 Content-Type: application/json
 NOTE: Use the token of the user who owns the notification.

-Path Parameter:
-{id}: The ID of the notification to mark as read.
+Path Parameter: {id}: The ID of the notification to mark as read.

-Expected Result:
+Expected Result
-The notification's isRead field is updated to true.
+`The notification's isRead field is updated to true.
-The readAt timestamp is set.
+ - he readAt timestamp is set.
-Testing Tips:
+ - Testing Tips:
-Use Postman or any API client to send requests.
+ - Use Postman or any API client to send requests.
-Check the email inbox of the user to verify email delivery.
+ - Check the email inbox of the user to verify email delivery.
-Use the /api/notifications GET endpoint to confirm the notification is saved.
+ - Use the /api/notifications GET endpoint to confirm the notification is saved.
 ```
 ---